fferrere/sorcery-sdl2/README.md

 Use items to open doors or kill monsters.

-The game is keyboard controlled :
+Keyboard controls :
 - 'q' : quit game
 - key up : up
 - key left : left
 - key right : right
 - space : fire

-At the end, go to the sanctuary to meet the apprentices.
+At the end, go to the sanctuary to join the apprentices.

 ## Dependencies